Close

 Income and Employment Records

 Income records prove what your pre-injury wages were.
-Employment records and other information provided by your employer can confirm the upwards professional trajectory you were on, and that you were consistently employed and even promoted.
+Employment records and other information provided by your employer can confirm the upward professional trajectory you were on, and that you were consistently employed and even promoted.

 Medical Records